-The "CBNRM Initiative" was a World Bank project.
-The main output was the "International Workshop on Community-Based Natural Resource Management (CBNRM)", which was organized in Washington DC, 10-14 May 2018.
-Certain follow-up activities were also organized, including knowledge management, internal and international networking on CBNRM, as well as regional workshops.
-The project was managed by the World Bank Institute, and it was coordinated by Chris Gerrard.
-I worked on this project the whole time as a Coordinator.
+The "CBNRM Initiative" was a World Bank project that began in 1997.
+The main output was the "International Workshop on Community-Based Natural Resource Management (CBNRM)", which took place in Washington D.C., 10-14 May 2018.
+Several follow-up activities were planned and organized, including on knowledge management, internal (that is, within the World Bank) and international networking, and regional workshops.
+The project was managed by the World Bank Institute, and was coordinated by Chris Gerrard, and later also by Vicente Ferrer.
+I worked on this project as a Coordinator.
 The workshop took place at the premises of the World Bank headquarters.
-There were more than 250 participants, representing over 60 countries.
-Both public sector and civil society were represented.
+There were more than 250 participants, representing public sector and civil society in more than 60 countries.

 Sponsors and Partners

-The World Bank Institute of the World Bank organized the workshop, in conjunction with Ford Foundation, International Development Research Center (IDRC), and Rockefeller Brothers Fund.
-In addition to these Sponsors, there were a number of Partners to the workshop: Africa Resources Trust, World Bank Group's Common Property Resource Management Network (CPRNet), Food and Agriculture Organization of the United Nations (FAO), International Association for the Study of Common Property (IASCP), and The World Conservation Union (IUCN).
+The World Bank Institute, where the CBNRM Initiative was located, organized the workshop, in conjunction with Ford Foundation, International Development Research Center (IDRC), and Rockefeller Brothers Fund as co-sponsors.
+Further, there were a number of Partners: Africa Resources Trust, World Bank's Common Property Resource Management Network (CPRNet), Food and Agriculture Organization of the United Nations (FAO), International Association for the Study of the Commons (IASC), and The World Conservation Union (IUCN).

-The overall objective with the workshop was to give the participants, the Partners and Sponsors, as well as World Bank staff, an opportunity to learn more about how to institutionalize community-based natural resource management effectively.
+The overall objective with the workshop was to give the participants, the Partners and the Sponsors, as well as World Bank staff, an opportunity to learn more about how to institutionalize CBNRM effectively.
 From this overall objective followed these more specific objectives:

-- To facilitate a learning dialogue among participants from all over the world in relation to institutional reform with respect to community-based natural resource management;
+- To facilitate a learning dialogue among participants from all over the world in relation to institutional reform with respect to community-based management of natural resources.

-- To generate information and to learn about viable institutional options for community-based management of natural resources; and,
+- To generate information and to learn about viable institutional options for community-based management of natural resources.

 - To enhance the capacity of existing communities, networks, stakeholder groups, and international donors to bring about positive institutional reforms with respect to community-based management of natural resources.